The story of a company’s creation and growth

 Bulk ships were Saaremaa Laevakompanii’s first vessels: the Alma, the Reet and the Katrin.
 In December 1997, eight ferries dating to the Soviet period, leased by SLK up to then, were purchased from AS Saarte Liinid.
 At various times, the fleet has included ferries – the Vohilaid, the Ahelaid, the Vormsi, the Hiiumaa, the Tehumardi, the Koguva, the Vardo, the Viire and the Scania – that have since left the fleet.

-In 2013, there were seven ferries in the fleet: the Muhumaa, the Saaremaa, the Hiiumaa, the Regula, the St Ola, the Harilaid and the Kõrgelaid.
+In 2013, there were eight ferries in the fleet: the Muhumaa, the Saaremaa, the Hiiumaa, the Regula, the St Ola, the Ionas, the Harilaid and the Kõrgelaid.
 Upgrading the fleet with more state-of-the-art vessels has necessitated the sale of existing ships.
 Upgrading the fleet and selling are always on the agenda, as they are part and parcel of the continuous evolution of the company and its services.
 The smallest vessel is a passenger ship with seating for 92, the Aegna, which plied the Tallinn-Aegna route in 2004 and subsequently, in various years, the Roomassaare-Ruhnu and Roomassaare-Munalaid (Pärnu) routes, the latter most recently in the summer of 2011.
 In May, 2012 a newbuilt caramaran type passenger ferry, the Runö joined SLK' s fleet and operates Roomassaare-Ruhnu and Roomassaare-Munalaid (Pärnu) routes during summer period.
+From 1 June 2015 till May 2016, we operate with new built ferry named Ormsö between the mainland of Estonia and Vormsi island.

 Seafaring involves hazards that have to be considered daily to ensure security and safety.
 The company has implemented a system of procedures for maritime safety in line with the relevant International Safety Management (ISM) Code and the requirements of the International Ship and Port Facility Security (ISPS) code.
 As proof of this, a certificate of conformity has been issued to the company itself and safety management certificates for the ships operated.
 The safety management system and the security system of AS Saaremaa Laevakompanii are audited by the Estonian Maritime Administration.